avlsv/avlsv/README.md

 ### Hello there 👋

 I’m a PhD student at New Economic School, Moscow.
-I am interested in monetary economics, expectations and causal inference.
+I am interested in monetary economics, heterogeneity, expectations, uncertainty, incomplete markets and causal inference.

 You can contact me via
 - telegram @avlsv https://t.me/avlsv